chemistzombie/chemistzombie.github.io/_posts/2025-04-24-genshin-impact-signora-launch-speculations.md

 This is important, because like I've mentioned earlier, players have speculated that the resurrection plot might take place in Mare Jivari, as part of an interlude chapter.
 It has been described as the "Sea of Ashes" or "Sea of Flames", and according to the [Lavawalker set's plume lore](https://genshin-impact.fandom.com/wiki/Lavawalker#Lavawalker's_Salvation), a phoenix dwells within it, and phoenixes symbolize rebirth.
 The location itself has been [teased](https://genshin-impact.fandom.com/wiki/Vision_of_Ashen_Desolation) as recently as 5.1 in the Iktomi Spiritseeking Scrolls event, but the region itself has yet to be released.
 The connection between the Lavawalker, Mare Jivari, the Frostbearing Tree with its suspicious references to Signora's motifs, and Durin, could be the missing piece we need to tie everything back to Signora.

-She has good negotiation skills, as implied by how she was able to take Zhongli's gnosis without having to fight him.
+Signora has good negotiation skills, as implied by how she was able to take Zhongli's gnosis without having to fight him.
 Mavuika is a powerful fighter, being able to beat Capitano and injure him to the point of abandoning his objective to steal the gnosis, and we're talking about the top Harbinger here, the one who Nahida claimed has godlike strength.
-A direct confrontation with her will pretty much result in a failure, so the only way for the Fatui to have any hopes of stealing her gnosis would be either through stealth or negotiation.
+A direct confrontation with her will pretty much result in a failure, so the only way for the Fatui to have any hopes of stealing her gnosis would be either through stealth or negotiation, and she's the perfect candidate for that.

 #### The change in the domain name for her artifact set and its potential connection to this year's Lantern Rite story
 Even more interestingly, the Lavawalker set is in the same domain as the Crimson Witch of Flames set.
 Y'know, the set that is _literally about Signora_.
 And in 4.8, this domain's challenges underwent a name change, from "Frost" to "Roaring Fire", and is the only domain to be renamed in that version.
 While some might see this as a mere coincidence, something interesting took place in this year's Lantern Rite that may hint at this as a sign that they're doing something with Signora's arc.

 I found [this post](https://old.reddit.com/r/Genshin_Lore/comments/1idqbz7/53_lantern_rite_and_rosalyne/) on the r/Genshin_Lore subreddit explaining the potential connection between the Hidden Palace of Zhou Formula (the Lavawalker/CWoF domain), the Lantern Rite backstory, and Signora herself.
-I'll just quote what they've said in full:
+I'll just quote what they've said verbatim:

 > One of the things that was noteworthy in this Lantern Rite was how they integrated domains that have been present since 1.0 in our maps to a integral part of the story.
 Feels, for the first time in quite some time, that the domains and their story are not there by chance.
 >